 It’s also free from many common allergens such as gluten, dairy and eggs, so perfect if you’re cooking for someone that needs to avoid these things.

-This one-pan lamb chops recipe is perfect for our mid-week dinners as (as the name suggests) it’s all cooked in the one pan, so there’s very little washing up and it’s ready in under half an hour too.
+This one-pan lamb chops recipe is perfect for one of my mid-week dinners as (as the name suggests) it’s all cooked in the one pan, so there’s very little washing up and it’s ready in under half an hour too.
 It’s also the sort of dinner that you need to keep checking back on to give it a quick stir or flip the chops over, but you can multi-task a bit while you’re making it.
 I’ll often find myself making sure the boys have done their homework or getting them into their PJs whilst the dinner is sizzling away.

 A few variations